PredictiveManish/21DaysofEDA/README.md

-# EDA-10
+# 21 Days of EDA

-A 10-days journey to stronger the ability to analyse and work with data.
+A 21 Days journey to stronger the ability to analyse and work with data.

-Also learning python.